 The Fund offers several additional benefits to retirees and their enrolled dependents, including:

-- The Employee Member Assistance Plan (EMAP): Provides support for mental/behavioral health and substance abuse issues—provided for Indemnity PPO Medical Plan and non-Medicare Anthem Blue Cross HMO Participants; Anthem Medicare PPO Participants and all Kaiser Participants receive these services through their respective HMO.
+- The Employee Member Assistance Plan (EMAP): Provides support for mental/behavioral health and substance abuse issues—provided for Indemnity PPO Medical Plan and non-Medicare Anthem Blue Cross HMO Participants; Anthem Medicare PPO Participants and all Kaiser Participants receive these services through their respective Medicare PPO or HMO.

 - Acupuncture and chiropractic benefits: Provided to all plan Participants; Kaiser and Anthem Blue Cross HMO Participants also may receive limited benefits through their respective HMO.

 - Podiatry benefits: Provided to Indemnity PPO Medical Plan Participants through Podiatry Plan of California (PPOC).
 Kaiser and Anthem Blue Cross HMO Participants must receive podiatry benefits through their respective HMO.

 - Hearing Aids: Provided to Indemnity PPO Medical Plan Participants.
-Kaiser and UHC Participants must obtain hearing aids through their respective HMO.
+Kaiser and Anthem Blue Cross HMO Participants must obtain hearing aids through their respective HMO.

 Refer to the Health Care Benefit Highlights booklet to learn more about these benefits.